fauziagustian/delos-aqua/README.md

 How To start run with docker:
 - Clone this apps
-- Run this command on your cmd : docker run -d -p 80:80 docker/getting-started
+- Run this command on your cmd : docker run -d -p 80:80 docker/getting-started (for checking docker running)
+- go install
 - Docker compose Build
 - Docker compose up
-- Go to http://localhost:8080/ping , to check your service running
+- Import postman collection to ur postman apps

 How To start run with go run main.go :
 - Clone this apps
+- Create database postgres with name delos
 - go install
 - go run cmd/main.go
+- - it will automigrate in db.go
+- Import postman collection to ur postman apps